Review of research (RAE)

 - Physics and Applied Physics

-Connected to each panel is a group of expert, on average eight, of which one took part in RAE 2012 and one is a representative from the private or public sector.
+Connected to each panel is a group of experts, on average eight, of which one took part in RAE 2012 and one is a representative from the private or public sector.
 In addition, experts from various panels will form thematic groups assigned to review KTH work in:

 - Research infrastructures